Have fun moving about and playing this game as you pray.

 With children age 5+ I’d definitely involve children in choosing the categories.
 You could keep it simple like family, friends, school/work and nature/the environment.
 You write the topics on the mat or make a code and put it up where everyone can see it then play the game and pray as you touch each colour.

 If your children are not very familiar or comfortable praying their own prayers might find it easier if they invent their prayers first then lay the game and use the prayers they created.

-of course there’s loads of different ways you can use the colours.
-You could pray for different types of people, e.g. Family friends, sick people and people needing help or for different types of intervention by God e.g. Wisdom, comfort, guidance, provision.
+Of course, there are loads of different ways you can use the colours.
+You could thank God or pray for different types of people, e.g. Family friends, sick people and people needing help or for different types of intervention by God e.g. Wisdom, comfort, guidance, and provision.
 Some children might like to write the name of someone to pray for on each circle.
 Or names of countries.

-My children wanted to have all of ours names on a colour (there’s four of us which is handy!) and also the meaning of our names so we could either pray for the person (eg me, Victoria) or victory in difficult situations (which is what my name means).
+My children wanted to have all of our names on a colour (there are four of us which is handy!) and also the meaning of our names so we could either pray for the person (e.g. me, Victoria) or for victory in difficult situations (which is what my name means).

 For older children or teens, you could make a grid of topic, eg colours could be leaders, the environment, church and children, while left hand is local, right hand is regional, left foot is national, and right foot is international.
 This way you can pray for issues at different levels depending on which colour and body part.

 If you’re really short on space eg if you do it in a pew in a service, you could do thumb and first finger on left and right hand instead of using feet.